gricoj/PS-GUI-MS_Licenses-Exchange_Mailbox-AD_Group/README.md

 ### Get-UserLicenseDetail
 Purpose: To get the licenses applied to a user

-Arguments: The function takes the user's principal name (
+Arguments: The function takes the user's principal name (user's email address)

+Process: We use the *Get-AzureADUser* cmdlet to get licence SKUs a user has, we then compare then use the *Get-AzureADSubscribedSku* cmdlet to compare the user's license SKUs against the all the licenses the organization has
 ```powershell
 function Get-UserLicenseDetail {
     param([string]$UserPrincipalName)